Using the blcred utility

 blcred utility manages authentication profiles, session credentials, and trusted certificates.
 To use

-blcred, you must install the BMC Server Automation Console.
+blcred, you must install the TrueSight Server Automation Console.

-To log into a BMC Server Automation system, a user must provide an authentication profile, user name, and password.
-The authentication profile specifies a BMC Server Automation Authentication Service and the mechanism that should be employed to authenticate the user.
+To log on to a TrueSight Server Automation system, a user must provide an authentication profile, user name, and password.
+The authentication profile specifies a TrueSight Server Automation Authentication Service and the mechanism that should be employed to authenticate the user.
 After the Authentication Service validates a user, the Authentication Service issues a session credential.
 This session credential can be stored in a credential cache file.

-BMC Server Automation client applications use session credentials to establish secure sessions with a middle tier service-either the Application Service or the Network Shell Proxy Service.
-BMC Server Automation client applications can use a cached session credential when the owner of the credential cache file invokes the client application.
+TrueSight Server Automation client applications use session credentials to establish secure sessions with a middle tier service-either the Application Service or the Network Shell Proxy Service.
+TrueSight Server Automation client applications can use a cached session credential when the owner of the credential cache file invokes the client application.

 Session credentials have a finite lifetime.
 After a session credential has expired, it cannot be used to establish a client/server session.
 However, an established client/server session can continue even though the session credential used to establish that session has expired.

-BMC Server Automation users can log on and acquire session credentials using the BMC Server Automation Console or
+TrueSight Server Automation users can log on and acquire session credentials using the TrueSight Server Automation Console or

 blcred command line utility.
 When operating in a command line environment, the